Skip to contents

 Details

 If argument path_colours is not defined (set to NA), path colours can be defined by adding a character column named colour to m, containing a colour code or name per row (e.g. "red".
 This way, for example, column colour for all rows belonging to individual A can be set to "green", while column colour for all rows belonging to individual B can be set to "red".
-Colours could also be arranged to change through time or by behavioral segments, geographic locations, age, environmental or health parameters etc. If a column name colour in m is missing, colours will be selected automatically.
+Colours could also be arranged to change through time or by behavioural segments, geographic locations, age, environmental or health parameters etc. If a column name colour in m is missing, colours will be selected using path_colours or automatically.
 Call colours() to see all available colours in R.

-If argument equidistant is set, the map extent is calculated (thus enlarged into one axis direction) to represent equal surface distances on the x and y axis.
+If argument equidistant is set, the map extent is calculated (thus enlarged into one axis direction) to represent equal distances on the x and y axis.

 Note